August, 1963. Cape May, New Jersey.

 “Beef and duck and cake.
 Let’s go, big boy.”

-Over her shoulder I could see Steve standing across the street under his black umbrella, waving at me.
+Over her shoulder I could see Jesus again, standing across the street under his black umbrella, waving at me.
 Well, at least he didn’t seem to be inviting himself to dinner.
 So I had that to be thankful for.